PanduDcau/Pet-Store-API-MiddlewareProject/README.md

     https://github.com/Pandula1234/Pet-Store-API-MiddlewareProject.git

-Go to the IntelliJ IDEA and Setup the API from cloned git
+Go to the IntelliJ IDEA and Setup the API from cloned git.

+    Then Select [petstore](https://github.com/Pandula1234/Pet-Store-API-MiddlewareProject/tree/main/petstore) folder for Build Pet-Store API.

 Make sure you have install Java Version 11.0 or Above & configure the Java Home in configuration settings.